RV beginner

 Recreational vehicles are exempt from CDL requirements.

-Noncommercial Class A. Any combination of motor vehicles with a GCWR of 26,001 pounds or more, providing the GVWR of the vehicle being towed is in excess of 10,000 pounds.
+Non-commercial Class A: Any combination of motor vehicles with a GCWR of 26,001 pounds or more, provided the GVWR of the vehicle being towed is in excess of 10,000 pounds.

-Noncommercial Class B. Any single motor vehicle with a GCWR of 26,001 pounds or more or any such vehicle towing another not in excess of 10,000 pounds.
+Non-commercial Class B: Any single motor vehicle with a GCWR of 26,001 pounds or more or such a vehicle towing another not in excess of 10,000 pounds.

-Noncommercial Class C. Any motor vehicle with a GVWR of more than 16,000 pounds, but less than 26,001 pounds or any such vehicle towing another not in excess of 10,000 pounds.
+Non-commercial Class C: Any motor vehicle with a GVWR of more than 16,000 pounds but less than 26,001 pounds, or such a vehicle towing another not in excess of 10,000 pounds.

 Kansas